-Nutribullet is one of the world’s most popular brands and the best Nutribullet is definitely up there with anything the blending world has to offer, at the price.
+Nutribullet is one of the world’s most popular brands and the best Nutribullet is definitely up there with anything the blending world has to offer, especially given their low prices and compact designs.
 Sure, its pre-eminence is partly down to absolutely ferocious marketing, but it's also thanks to the unique blending method it employs.
-It's also small enough to store easily, thanks to having a single-serve pitcher instead of a towering glass beer stein.
+Nutribullets are one of the few products that are highly rated by both top chefs and people with small kitchens and low budgets.

-Its success has led to a whole load of Nutribullet rivals, but real Nutribullets still rule the blending and smoothie-making worlds.
+The success of the best Nutribullets has led to a whole load of Nutribullet rivals, but real Nutribullets still rule the blending and smoothie-making worlds.
 They are probably on a lot of 'back to school' shopping lists for their versatility, ease of cleaning and compact dimensions.
-Want more college and uni essentials?
-Try these…

-The best NutriBullets you can buy, in order of preference
+The best NutriBullets you can buy that we've tried

 Also known as the Original (or simply NutriBullet, in the States), this model is just about all you need for a regular dose of chunk-free enzymes, vitamins and fibre.
 With 600 watts of oomph under its bonnet, this little baby will liquidate even the hardest veg and fruit in a flash and clean itself afterwards with consummate ease.